Iraq War Commander Major General Robert Catalanotti '80 Named Assumption College's 2015 Commencement Speaker

 He has commanded at every level—from platoon through division levels—and was responsible for over 6,000 soldiers and civilian personnel in both active and reserve organizations.
 Catalanotti was awarded the Army Distinguished Service Medal and the Department of State Superior Honor Award, two of the highest service awards presented in peacetime upon retirement.
 In the Iraq War, he received the Combat Action Badge.

 Catalanotti is a 1980 graduate of Assumption College who also holds Master’s degrees from Suffolk University and the U.S. Army War College.
 Catalanotti and his wife Karen (Farina) ’78 live in Grafton, Mass.
 They have two children, Eric and Brigit ’11.
-Eric Catalanotti is a U.S. Army captain assigned with the 75th Ranger Regiment at Fort Benning, Ga.
+Eric, a U.S. Army Ranger Captain (Tufts University’09) and his wife, Captain Brittaney (McAllister) Catalanotti are jointly assigned at Fort Benning, Ga.
+Both have had combat tours in Afghanistan.

 In addition to Catalanotti, an honorary degree will also be conferred upon Terrence W. Macy ‘70, Ph.D., former commissioner of the Connecticut Department of Developmental Services (DDS).